 Field Mentors

-Field Mentors serve a valuable role in the educational process for MACU students.
-Time invested in providing counsel, oversight, and on-the-job training is rewarding for both the student as well as the mentor as he or she is able to assist MACU in preparing extraordinary leaders.
+Field Mentors serve a valuable role in the educational process for Mid-Atlantic Christian University (MACU) students.
+Time invested in providing counsel, oversight, and on the job training is rewarding for both the student as well as the mentor as he or she is able to assist MACU in preparing extraordinary leaders.

 Being a Field Mentor takes time: investing, leading, providing feedback, correcting, encouraging, challenging, and holding the intern accountable.
 As with any good investment, the return is significant.
 An effective internship provides for the intern valuable ‘on the job’ experience and a chance to discern his or her gifts for effective ministry.
 It provides for the church an opportunity to help in the development of kingdom workers.
 Both of these benefits work together to advance the kingdom of God on earth.